Dr Richard Saull, BA (Portsmouth), MSc (Econ.), PhD (LSE)

 - Theorising US global power

-- International historical sociology of the far-right
+- History and politics of the far-right

 Fascist Legacies and the Far-Right in the Making of the Cold War Liberal Order – with Alexander Anievas (in preparation)